 Research your pricing

-Your pricing strategy is more likely to be effective if you research 3 key areas.
+Your pricing strategy is more likely to be effective if you research 3 key areas – your existing costs, your competitors price and research your target market.
 This research will help you to set prices that:

 - cover your costs and make a profit